mecotrade/kidtracker/README.md

 GW1000S, EW100, EW100S, EW200, K911, W8, W9, W10, Y3, G36 SAFE KEEPER, DS18, T58, T100, I8,
 G10, G100, D99, D100, D100S, and many others .
 Roughly speaking, it does the same as
 such applications as [SeTracker](https://setracker.org/), [FindMyKids](https://findmykids.org/), and so on.
-The main difference is that all personal data, like phone book contacts, geolocation data, communication history, becomes truly private, since it is stored at the machine controlled by user.
+The main difference is that all personal data, like contacts, geolocation data, communication history, becomes truly private, since it is stored at the machine controlled by user.